FP-Leo/Wazuh-Log-Monitoring/README.md

 This script is ideal for teams running security monitoring via Wazuh who need real-time visibility into agent inactivity or communication issues.

+### ⚠️ Disclaimer

+This script has been **white-labeled for security purposes**.
+Certain names and references have been modified or anonymized.
+As a result, you may encounter **reference errors** when running the script.
+These are expected and should be resolved by updating the script with the correct names or paths relevant to your environment.
+Once corrected, the script is expected to function as intended.

 ---

 ## Features